MatthewReid854/reliability/docs/Crosshairs.rst

 .. image:: images/crosshairs.png

-This is a test of embedding a video.
+This is a test of embedding a youtube video.
 The actual video using the crosshairs will come soon.

 .. raw:: html